Quincy Wilson (runner): 2025

-On January 17, at the Virginia Showcase, Wilson lost to Andrew Salvodon in the short track 500 meters.
+On January 27, at the Virginia Showcase, Wilson lost to Andrew Salvodon in the short track 500 meters.
 Salvodon set a new U.S. high school national record in the event of 1:00.49, breaking Will Sumner's previous record of 1:01.25, while Wilson finished two seconds behind in 1:02.49.

-On February 2, at the New Balance Grand Prix, Wilson, competing in the professional indoor 400 meters, improved his high school national record and under-18 world best in the event, running 45.66 to beat Will Sumner, Jereem Richards, and Zakithi Nene.
+On February 1, at the New Balance Grand Prix, Wilson, competing in the professional indoor 400 meters, improved his high school national record and under-18 world best in the event, running 45.66 to beat Will Sumner, Jereem Richards, and Zakithi Nene.
 He finished fifth over 400 metres at the 2025 USA Indoor Track and Field Championships.

-On July 12, he lowered his personal best to 44.10 seconds for the 400 meters at the Ed Murphey Track Classic, a World Athletics Continental Tour Silver event, in Memphis, Tennessee.
+On July 22, he lowered his personal best to 44.10 seconds for the 400 meters at the Ed Murphey Track Classic, a World Athletics Continental Tour Silver event, in Memphis, Tennessee.
 The time moved him to No. 2 on the all-time under-20 list behind Steve Lewis who ran 43.87 to win gold at the 1988 Olympic Games, and also moved him to No. 2 on the all-time performance list, ahead of the 44.11 seconds run by Lewis in the U.S. Olympic trials that year.
 On August 1, at the 2025 USA Outdoor Track and Field Championships, Wilson was eliminated in the semifinal round of the 400 meters, finishing fourth in his heat with a time of 45.39.
+On November 24, he announced his commitment to join the University of Maryland's track and field program for 2026.

+2026

+In August 2026, Wilson won the individual silver medal in the 400 metres and the gold medal in the men’s 4 x 400 metres relay at the 2026 World Athletics U20 Championships in Eugene.